worldbank/dime-github-trainings/GitHub-resources/DIME-GitHub-Guides/clone-location.md

 likely to cause major disruptions when they happen.

-When syncing software detects a file with edits to be synced to the cloud, it blocks access to it for a fraction of a second.
+When syncing software detects a file with edits to be synced to the cloud, it blocks access to that file for a fraction of a second.
 That is fine when it is only much slower humans that also competes for access to those files.
-However, git is not a human and in certain git actions, git can make many updates in a fraction of a second to the files in the `.git` folder.
+However, git is not a human and in certain git actions, git can make many updates in a fraction of a second to the technical files in the `.git` folder.
-There is always a `.git` folder in each clone folder but depending on the settings of your computer, this folder might or might not be visible to you.
+There is always a `.git` folder in all clone folders, but depending on the settings of your computer, this `.git` folder might or might not be visible to you.

-If git makes multiple changes to some of those technical files, then the later changes might not be possible to do as the syncing software currently blocks access to that file.
+As you use different features of GitHub Desktop, series of git commands are executed in the background in rapid succession.
+This means that git might do an edit to a file, then do something else and then need to make a second edit to that first file.
+This can happen within the same fraction of a second under which
+a syncing software has blocked of access to the file.
+Sometimes this is fine, other times GitHub Desktop tells you there is an error, but sometimes there is an error in these files that is not detected immediately.

 This can lead to things like git not being aware that you have changed branch and commits you think you are committing to one branch, is actually pushed to a different branch.
-But since there is an error in the `.git` folder it might never show in your computer, and might not be detected until you push your edits to GitHub.com.
-This has happened in DIME projects.

-Your commits you thought you did to one branch might have been made to other branches, but since those branches are different you might have very weird conflicts.
-And these conflicts are difficult to solve, as this types of conflicts are not expected to happen in the first place.
+This is difficult enough to solved if identified early on, but it has happened in DIME projects that nothing was detected until it was pushed to GitHub.com and someone else tried to pull the same edits.

+Those errors can be as weird as according to GitHub Desktop, you are committing to one branch, thought what is really happening in the `.git` folder is that you are actually committing to some other branch.
+This will create weird conflicts that are difficult to solve.
 Sometimes the easiest way of solving such issue is to delete those commits and re-do all the work since the error happened.
-Since the error might have happened a while ago, this could mean weeks of lost work.
+Since the error might have been undetected for a while, this could mean weeks or months of lost work.

+Again, these errors are rare but they have happened a couple of time at DIME, but since the best practice is so easy to follow, we should all remember to not put our clones in synced folders.